 The most obvious advantage to using a dry pipe system is that it can be used in a building where freezing is a possibility.
 From unheated warehouses and attics to exposed landings and loading dock areas – they all benefit from the protection of a dry pipe system.
 Furthermore, dry pipe systems are a huge advantage to properties that have contents that are water sensitive.

-Unlike a pre-action system, should a dry pipe come into contact with anything that delivers significant impact, there is probably only a minute delay before the water will flood, because there is no two-step initiation process or electric valve release, as one would find in pre-action system.
-Furthermore, the dry pipe system is more complex than most other systems, is costlier in terms of installation and maintenance, offers less design flexibility and has the potential for corrosion after it is activated and not fully dried afterward.
+Unlike with a pre-action system, should a dry pipe receive a significant impact, there is probably only a brief delay before the water will flow.
+There is no two-step initiation process or electric valve release as one would find in a pre-action system.
+Furthermore, the dry pipe system is more complex than most other systems, is costlier to install and maintain, offers less design flexibility and has the potential to suffer corrosion if it is activated and not fully dried afterward.

-Prevent water damage with dry pipe fire sprinkler
+Prevent water damage with a dry pipe fire sprinkler

-For those using a dry pipe system, they know there will be a slight delay from the time an alarm or sensor triggers the flow of water to the sprinkler heads, but this is a good tradeoff as they would otherwise not be able to any type of system installed, which is often due to the freezing temperatures in and around the structure.
+Those relying on a dry pipe system know there will be a slight delay from the time an alarm or sensor triggers the flow of water to the sprinkler heads.
+However, this is a good tradeoff for areas where they would otherwise not be able to have a system installed.
+This is often due to the freezing temperatures in and around the structure.
 When water freezes in pipes, the result is often water damage due to a ruptured pipe.

 At Valley Fire Protection, we have designed, built, installed and maintained a number of dry pipe systems for a variety of industries, so we know exactly how to tackle any project that requires this type of fire protection.
 Let’s talk about your fire protection needs and get started on installing the right system for your structure.